nbfigueroa/robot_kinematics_kdl/README.md

 ## robot_kinematics_kdl

-This library includes KDL operations to compute the forwards kinematics and Jacobian of a robotic arm.
+This library includes KDL operations to compute the forwards kinematics and Jacobian of a robotic arm using the URDF representation of the robot (no DH parameters necessary).

 It also contains a stripped-down version of the [cob_twist_controller](http://wiki.ros.org/cob_twist_controller) which is a package that contains several implemented inverse kinematics approaches at the velocity level.
 Namely, given a desired cartesian velocity or twits it maps them to joint velocities we use the low-level velocitis with either of the following approaches: